 Bake until a toothpick inserted in the center comes out clean; for me that was 65 minutes but I started checking at 55 minutes.
 Let the bread cool well in the pan.
 The original instructions said to chill overnight in the fridge before slicing, but we sliced it carefully once the bread was completely cool.
 (The inspiring recipe said 16 servings, but we sliced it into 12 slices, which we thought was the minimum serving size most people would want.)

 Even though I did my best to make this with more diet-friendly ingredients, there is still sugar in this from the canned pumpkin, banana, and the small amount of brown sugar, so I'd guess this would be Phase 3 for the South Beach Diet, or maybe a "once-in-a-while-treat" limited serving for Phase 2.
+It would be low-glycemic but too high in carbs for a traditional low-carb eating plan.

 More Delicious Low-Sugar Bread or Muffins You Might Like: